sujnanpatil/Dynamic-Copilot/Getting-Started.md

-# Getting Started with Your AZ-140: Configuring and Operating Microsoft Azure Virtual Desktop Workshop
+# Getting Started with Your Dynamics 365 Copilot for Sales Workshop

-Welcome to your AZ-140: Configuring and Operating Microsoft Azure Virtual Desktop workshop!
-We've prepared a seamless environment for you to explore and learn about designing, implementing, managing, and maintaining Microsoft Azure Virtual Desktop experiences and remote apps for any device.
+Welcome to your Dynamics 365 Copilot for Sales workshop!
+We've prepared a seamless environment for you to explore and learn about designing, implementing, managing, and maintaining Copilot for Sales in Outlook and Teams.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment